Township of West Windsor

 The Township of West Windsor lies centrally on the eastern border of Mercer County.
 It is surrounded by Princeton Township to the north, by Plainsboro Township and East Windsor Townships to the east, by Robbinsville Township to the south, and Hamilton and Lawrence Townships to the west.
-The West Windsor area was originally explored in 1634 by an English captain by the name of Thomas Yong as part of the Delaware Bay.
-During Yong’s stay, he met and traded with Lenni Lenape Indians that inhabited the area.
+Local land acquisition began in the 1690s, with prominent individuals such as William Penn and David Lyell (both of "Penn-Lyle Road"), and others buying thousands of acres of land.
+Before that, the area was the sole territory of the indigenous Leni Lenape.
 The indigenous people were hunters, fishers, and agriculturalists.
 Evidence of their existence continues to be found in discoveries of weapons and domestic tools along the banks of the Assunpink (a small waterway named by them).

-West Windsor was initially established in 1682 when William Penn signed a treaty with the Lenni Lenape.
-In 1731, the area was known as New Windsor Township and it included Princeton Township, Princeton Borough, and East Windsor.
-In 1737, the area was sold by Penn’s heirs to the Schenk and Covenhoven families who were Dutch farmers.
+In 1731, the area was known as New Windsor Township and it included East Windsor, Princeton Township, Princeton Borough, Highstown, Robbinsville and portions of Millstone and Monroe Township.
+In 1737 much of the area was sold by Penn’s heirs to the Schenk and Covenhoven families who were Dutch farmers.
 In 1751, it became the Township of Windsor.
 Princeton was its downtown and was a part of West Windsor during the formation of Princeton University and the revolutionary war.
 In 1797, West Windsor Township became incorporated and then included only a portion of Princeton Township and Princeton Borough.

 - Clarksville – at the intersection of Route One and Quakerbridge Roads